 - November 9-17, 2012, Worldwide: Fuck This Jam, centered around the theme of making a game in a genre you hate.

 Is something missing our out of date?
 If you know of an upcoming game jam that isn't listed here, send me details at firstname.lastname@example.org.

-This website is run by Rob Jagnow of Lazy 8 Studios, the main dude behind Cogs.
+This website is run by Rob Jagnow of Lazy 8 Studios, one of the guys behind Cogs and Extrasolar.